Mdkamrulislam54/RFM-Segmentation/README.md

     ROUND(SUM(QUANTITYORDERED)/COUNT(DISTINCT ORDERNUMBER),1) AS AVG_BASKET_SIZE
 FROM SAMPLE_SALES_DATA
 GROUP BY 1, 2
 ORDER BY 1, 2;

--- Year wise aggregation
+📆 4.
+Yearly Aggregation
+sql
+Copy
+Edit
 SELECT
 	YEAR_ID AS YEAR,
 	COUNT(DISTINCT ORDERNUMBER) AS NUMBER_OF_ORDERS,